DSilence/MiniPie/README.md

 # MiniPie
 Spotify Miniplayer based on WinFy project (http://krauss.io/projects/Winfy).
 NOTE: This is not a standalone client.
 Works only with official spotify client!
 You need to have official spotify client installed!
+NOTE: To access some of the features you need to login to the application.
+Right-click the window, select settings and hit the login button.

 #Features: